mhq-dev/mhq-landing/README.md

 # MHQ Landing Page
 Software Engineering Spring 2021 Project - Landing Page
 ## Description
 A simple landing page developed for our project.
-Consists of login/signup redirection to the main app, featurs list, team members and so on.
+Consists of login/signup redirection to the main app, features list, team members and so on.

 ## Tech Stack
 - JavaScript